jpreiss/sparseblob/README.md

 sparseblob
 ==========

-Sparse blob detection/region-labeling in any number of dimensions for scientific language IDL.
+Sparse blob detection/region-labeling in any number of dimensions for scientific language IDL. (not Prolog - github's language detector can't recognize IDL.)

 Introduction